 There are a variety of reasons why a spouse won't cooperate when it comes to changing the family money situation:

-- They are just plain lazy.
+- Your spouse is just plain lazy.

 - They don't think it's necessary.
 They think things are fine the way they are.